Vols finally get 1st win with 45-0 blowout of Chattanooga

 KNOXVILLE, Tenn.
+(AP) — Tennessee got some desperately needed momentum just in time for the start of Southeastern Conference competition.

-(AP) — Jarrett Guarantano threw three touchdown passes and Tennessee rolled to a 45-0 blowout of Football Championship Subdivision program Chattanooga as the Volunteers began digging their way out of their slowest start in over three decades.
+Jarrett Guarantano threw three first-half touchdown passes and Tennessee rolled to a 45-0 blowout of Football Championship Subdivision program Chattanooga on Saturday as the Volunteers began digging their way out of their slowest start in over three decades.

 Tennessee (1-2) is trying to bounce back from its first 0-2 start since 1988, when the Vols dropped their first six games before finishing 5-6.

+“The one thing that you never want to get is where (losing) doesn’t bother you,” Tennessee coach Jeremy Pruitt said.
+“It bothers me.
+I can’t sleep at night.
+I probably make everybody in our building miserable because of it.
+I know I do at home.
+We’ve got to get our players to where that’s the way they are, and we’ve got a lot of them in our program that are that way.”

-The lopsided victory over Chattanooga (1-2) provides Tennessee a momentum boost before the Vols open Southeastern Conference play next week to begin a grueling monthlong stretch.
+Tennessee took out its frustrations on Chattanooga (1-2) before beginning a grueling monthlong stretch.

-“It was a good day,” Tennessee coach Jeremy Pruitt said.
-“We’ve got to be more consistent on both sides of the ball and we’ll do that the more guys get an opportunity to play.”

 In its next four games, Tennessee visits No. 9 Florida, hosts No. 3 Georgia and Mississippi State and visits No. 2 Alabama.

-The Vols do get a week off between the Florida and Georgia games.
+“It felt good being able to build our confidence going into our SEC games and being able to know that we can execute,” Tennessee linebacker Henry To’o To’o said.

-Chattanooga coach Rusty Wright spent the last two seasons working as an assistant on Shawn Elliott’s staff at Georgia State, which stunned Tennessee 38-30 as a 26-point underdog two weeks ago.
-But Wright’s current team couldn’t come close to producing a similar stunner.
+Chattanooga coach Rusty Wright spent the last two seasons working as an assistant at Georgia State, which stunned Tennessee 38-30 as a 26-point underdog two weeks ago.
+But Wright’s current team couldn’t come close to producing a similar shcker.

 Tennessee instead forced five turnovers and took the suspense out of this one early.
 The Vols capitalized on Chattanooga’s mistakes to grab a 21-0 lead in the game’s first 6 ½ minutes.

-“You can’t turn the ball over five times, get a punt blocked, drop a punt snap,” Wright said.
-“It doesn’t matter who we’re playing.
-We’re nowhere near good enough to do that.”
+“They got the momentum first — and we never really got it back,” said Chattanooga running back Elijah Ibitokun-Hanks, who rushed for 85 yards on 15 carries.

-Ty Chandler returned the opening kickoff 58 yards to set up his own 13-yard touchdown run around left end.
+Tennessee’s Ty Chandler returned the opening kickoff 58 yards to set up his own 13-yard touchdown run around left end.
 After Chattanooga went three-and-out on its first series, Tyler Byrd blocked a punt and Brandon Johnson picked up the loose ball and ran 24 yards into the end zone.

 Chattanooga’s next series ended when Nigel Warrior picked off a Nick Tiano pass and delivered a 22-yard interception return before going out of bounds at the Mocs’ 16-yard line.
-The turnover set up a 12-yard touchdown pass from Guarantano to Jauan Jennings, who has scored four times already this season.
+The turnover set up Guarantano’s 12-yard touchdown pass to Jauan Jennings,

-Guarantano, who hadn’t played well in Tennessee’s first two games, made sure that lead stood up.

-He threw touchdown passes of 39 yards to Marquez Callaway and 28 yards to Cedric Tillman in the second quarter as Tennessee built a 38-0 halftime lead.
+Guarantano also threw touchdown passes of 39 yards to Marquez Callaway and 28 yards to Cedric Tillman in the second quarter as Tennessee built a 38-0 halftime lead.
 Guarantano went 7 of 8 for 142 yards before sitting out the second half.

+Guarantano said his confidence never wavered during this season’s tough start because “I wasn’t raised that way” but acknowledged that these last couple of weeks had been difficult for him.

+“There were definitely some trying times and tough times, but I learned more about myself in these past two weeks and these trying times than I ever have,” Guarantano said.
+“I don’t think I ever really went through something like that, and I’m happy to get over the hump and am starting to feel like myself again.”

 Guarantano’s three touchdown passes set a new career single-game high for the junior, who was making his 21st start.
 Jeremy Banks sparked Tennessee’s defense by recording two interceptions.